SwiftGraphs/Grape/README.md

 #### Basic Simulation
 Grape currently includes 2 packages, `NDTree` and `ForceSimulation`. `NDTree` is a N-dimensional tree data structure, which is used to accelerate the force simulation. `ForceSimulation` is a force simulation library, which is used to simulate the force between nodes in a graph.
 Both of them are based on SIMD-like data structures.

-The package specifically exposes types for 2D and 3D simulation, so you can create a 2D simulation like this:
+The package specifically exposes types for 2D and 3D simulation, so you can simply create one by using `Simulation2D` or `Simulation3D`:

 ```swift
 import NDTree